kaanaksit/odak/docs/installation.md

 ```

 Once `pytest` is installed, unit tests can be run by calling:

 ```bash
 cd odak
 pytest
 ```
 The tests should return no error.
 However, if an error is encountered, please [start a new issue](https://github.com/kaanaksit/odak/issues) to help us be aware of the issue.

+## Notes before running
+Some notes should be highlighted to users, and these include:

+* Odak installs `PyTorch` that only uses `CPU`.
+To properly install `PyTorch` with GPU support, please consult [PyTorch website](https://pytorch.org).